pippinbarr/cart253-2019/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 - That's kind of small
 --

-- Fortunately we can specify the size of canvas we want with a function called...
+- Fortunately we can specify the size of canvas we want with a function called `createCanvas` --
---
- `createCanvas();`
---

 - We use it like this: